thomas-fossati/draft-vesco-vcauthtls/draft-vesco-vcauthtls.md

 } DIDMethodList
 ~~~

-The list of existing DID Methods is maintained by the W3C [did-registry](https://www.w3.org/TR/did-spec-registries/#did-methods).
-Each DID method is expressed in the form of a string.
-The DIDMethod enum proposes a mapping of these strings into integers.
+The list of existing DID Methods is currently maintained by the W3C in the [did-registry](https://www.w3.org/TR/did-spec-registries/#did-methods).
+Each DID Method is expressed in the form of a string.
+This document proposes the DIDMethod enum to map these strings into integer values.

 # TLS Client and Server Handshake